 8. Fashion Stylist

 A stylist co-ordinate the clothes, jewelry, and accessories used in fashion photography and catwalk presentations.

-A stylist is responsible to improve the overall appearance of an actor, model, or other client through styling techniques including makeup.
+A stylist improves the overall appearance of an actor, model, or other client through styling techniques, including makeup.

 They also suggest clients about the makeup that they should use to jazz up the look of garments and accessories to be presented.

 A stylist may also work with an individual client to design a coordinated wardrobe of garments.

 A fashion teacher combines a passion for clothing and accessories with a classroom environment, where they guide students in topics such as sewing, patterns, and trends in fashion.

 A fashion teacher teaches assigned fashion courses; preparing course material; developing syllabi; creating, administering and grading student evaluations and exams; being available as a resource to students; and maintaining office hours for students who may have questions about the course.